Marchev-Science/case-cold-start-modeling/README.md

 def extract_dists(x,dists):
     '''
-    A function to extract distributions from the dictionary dists,where: x is the name of the feature to extract dists is the dictionary with all distributions
+    A function to extract distributions from the dictionary dists,where: x is the name of the feature to extract in '' dists is the dictionary with all distributions
     '''
     import pandas as pd